As a general rule, most cats are excellent at hiding their pain. Cats are masters at disguising pain. It's a survival instinct.

 - Eye problems such as glaucoma, uveitis, or corneal ulcers

-- Feline Aortic Thromboembolism, or FATE
+- Feline Aortic Thromboembolism (FATE)

-Many pet owners have inadvertently caused toxicity or further injury to their cat by self-prescribing medications without first checking with their veterinarian.
-That is certainly a pain and heartbreak you don’t want to bring upon yourself!
+Many pet owners – even pharmacists and "human" doctors and nurses – have inadvertently caused toxicity or further injury to their cat by self-prescribing medications without first checking with their veterinarian.
+That is certainly a pain and heartbreak you don’t want to bring upon your cat and yourself!